ros2/ros2_documentation/source/Contributing-To-ROS.rst

 ROS users come from a wide range of technical backgrounds and use different operating systems.
 Some are completely new to ROS, so even those with a little experience can play an important role in supporting others as they get started.

-If you notice a question on Robotics Stack Exchange that relates to an issue you have encountered, consider sharing what worked for you.
+If you notice a question on `Robotics Stack Exchange <https://robotics.stackexchange.com/>`_ that relates to an issue you have encountered, consider sharing what worked for you.
 If you aren't entirely sure your answer is correct, just say so.
 The community is there to help, and others will step in to clarify or add more detail if needed.
-Helping others is one of the fastest and most effective ways to improve your own ROS knowledge.
+Helping others is also one of the fastest and most effective ways to improve your own ROS knowledge.
-Even if you do not immediately know the answer to a question, try to find a solution, and then post it as an answer.
+Even if you don't know the answer to someone's question immediately, try finding a solution, and when you have one, post that as an answer to the question.

 **Ready to contribute?**